 So you created a migration to add a table that you thought you were going to need.
 You also ran that migration so that table is in your database.
-Now, you don’t plan to use it anymore.
+Now, you don’t need it anymore and want to drop it from the database.
 How do you remove that table?

 ➜ blog (main) ✗ bin/rails generate migration DropArticles

-Step 2: Now, use the drop_table method, providing the table’s name.
-This method tells rails to drop that table from the database when running the migration.
+The drop_table method takes the table name as an argument and instructs rails to drop that table from the database when running the migration.

 class DropArticles < ActiveRecord::Migration[6.1] def change drop_table :articles end end